Dekanenko/tee_chat_bot/README.md

 ```

 ## Features
+- 3 chains were developed to make a Chatbot perform different tasks:
+    1st Chain answers user's questions and logs support requests for them.
+It recognizes users' struggles and direct requests, creating a support_request document and storing it in DB
+    2nd Chain gives the user a list of questions and parses its input, filling out the order form.
+Once the form is finished and the user's confirmation is obtained, the order is stored in DB
+    3rd Chain orchestrates input data.
+Once a user's input is obtained, this model decides where it should go: to the 1st chain or the 2nd.
-- Chatbot uses RAG to provide more accurate information and answer questions
+- Chatbot uses RAG and memory to provide more accurate information and answer questions
-- Log support and direct requests.
-Model recognizes the user's struggles and capture details like issue and order number, storing them in database
 - Chainlit interface for interaction
 - Logging the runs from LLM using LangSmith